nickoncrack/casm/README.md

 + **Instruction operands**: big endian (see section `2f` for exact byte layout)
 + **Registers**: endian neutral
 + In this document `bit 0` refers to the least significant bit.
-+ In this document a semicolon is used to denote a comment inside a code block, in to-be-assembled code `//` must be used instead.

 #### 0e.
 Stack
 + Grows downwards (stack pointer is decremented on push)